FailAcademy/learning/adp-london/_slides/week-02/02-web-servers-express.md

 A few events contributed to the rise of REST:

 - The ubiquity of smartphones (iPhone launched in 2007)
-- Social media platforms (the witter sort-of-REST-ish API was a way to combat rogue API implementations)
+- Social media platforms (the Twitter sort-of-REST-ish API was a way to combat rogue API implementations)
 - Cloud computing (Amazon S3 launched in 2006 and initially didn't have a GUI, just a RESTful API)

 ---